124938/hadoop-training/hadoop-hive-assignment/README.md

 Assignment-1
 ========

-Hive Basics Assignment
+Hive Basics Assignment:

 1. Use driver_data.zip for this assignment

 2. Extract the zip file, it has 3 files drivers, timesheet, truck_event_text_partition

 3. Create table driver based on the headers provided in drivers file and remove headers from drivers file, repeat same with timesheet and truck_event_text_partition

 4. Load data into created tables

-5. Try this exercise with both managed and external tables.
-Drop these tables and see what is happening in HDFS at /user/hive/warehouse.
+5. Join timesheet and drivers and get total time logged per driver along with his name.

 6. Join 3 tables using a join statement and group by driver id and count rows

-7. Join timesheet and drivers and get total time logged per driver along with his name.
+__Note__ : Try this exercise with both managed and external tables.
+Drop these tables and see what is happening in HDFS at /user/hive/warehouse.

 #### => Create managed tables (drivers, timesheet & truck_event based on CSV files)
 hive> CREATE TABLE drivers (driverId INT, name STRING, ssn STRING, loc STRING, certified STRING, wagePlan STRING) ROW FORMAT DELIMITED FIELDS TERMINATED BY ',' STORED AS TEXTFILE;